K4liber/definit/README.md

 On the other hand, the creation process allows for a deep understanding of the concepts and their unambiguous definitions.

-Money is a universal motivator and it could be involved in the creation process as well.
-One of ideas to involve money in the process is inspired by the blockchain technology.
-A single block is an update to the existing knowledge structure (a single commit).
-It is not clear yet who is going to be the judge if a specific update request should be accepted or rejected.

-One of the ideas is to involve the current stake/knowledge holders with something similar to the Proof-of-Stake.
-The benefits for the knowledge update can be splitted between author(s) and reviewer(s).
-Removing part of the content is going to be rewarded as well.
-The current idea for the creation process is following:

-- create a PR with proposed changes (additions, removals)
-- selection of reviewers based on the current involvment on the content similar to the proposed one
-- voting/corrections from the reviewers
-- (if voted on) final decision from the project maintainer
-- (if accepted) new knowledge coins are generated for the block (commit)
-- (if accepted) new knowledge coins split between author(s) and reviewer(s)

-The are several issue to be solved before introducing such process:
-- what is the minimum amount of contribution (size of a minimum block/commit)?
-- should the amount of generated knowledge coins be proportional to the number of signs being changed?
-- how to reduce spam/garbage PRs (there could be too many of bad quality PRs due to AI tool capabilities)?
-- how does a transaction of knowledge coins corresponds to the knowledge coin mining?
-- Is the mining only triggered on an PR merge or on transactions as well?

 ## Mentioned materials

 1. "A Common Sense View of Knowledge Graphs", Mike Bergman, https://www.mkbergman.com/2244/a-common-sense-view-of-knowledge-graphs/